AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 With this, software systems would be able to load CSS-based configuration files indicating those events to log or to otherwise process.

-## Virtual DOM Structures

-To use CSS-based selectors on events, _virtual DOM structures_ can be considered.
+## Representing Events

-An event could have one or more classes.
-This would resemble the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+Events could each have one or more classes.
+This might resemble the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 ```xml
 <event class="cls1 cls2" />